martenframework/marten/docs/docs/the-marten-project/contributing.md

 make format_checks # Run Crystal formatting checks only
 ```

-Additionally you can also applies Crystal's default formatting to the codebase by running:
+Additionally, you can also apply Crystal's default formatting to the codebase by running:

 ```bash
 make format